kristoff-it/bork/README.md

 Bork is designed to replace irssi for this usecase by providing all the functionality that isn't present in a general-purpose IRC client.

 ## Requirements
-To see Twitch emotes in the terminal, you will need [Kitty](https://github.com/kovidgoyal/kitty), or any terminal emulator that supports the Kitty graphics protocol.
+To see Twitch emotes in the terminal, you will need [Kitty](https://github.com/kovidgoyal/kitty), Ghostty, or any terminal emulator that supports the Kitty graphics protocol.
 Bork will otherwise fallback to showing the emote name (eg "Kappa").

-Support for more graphics protocols will be considered in the future.
+Bork also temporarily has a dependency on `curl`.
+Bork will try to invoke it to check the validity of your Twitch OAuth token.
+This requirement will go away in the future.

+## Obtaining bork
+Get a copy of bork from [the Releases section of GitHub](https://github.com/kristoff-it/bork/releases) or build it yourself (see below).

 ## Usage
-todo
+Run `bork start` to run the main bork instance.
+On first run you will be greeded by a config wizard.

+Run `bork` (without subcommand) for the main help menu.

+Supported subcommands:

+- `start` runs the main bork instance
+- `quit` quits the main bork instance
+- `afk` shows an afk window in bork with a countdown
+- `reconnect` makes bork to reconnect
+- `send` sends a message
+- `links` obtains a list of links sent to chat
+- `ban` bans a user (also deletes all their messages)
+- `unban` unbans a user
+- `version` prints the version

 ## Build
-todo
+Requires a **very** recent version of Zig, as bork development tracks Zig master.

+Run `zig build` to obtain a debug build of bork.

+Run `zig build -Doptimize=ReleaseFast` to obtain a ReleaseFast build of bork.

 ## Demo
 https://youtu.be/Px8rVB3ZpKA